-If the hoist loses power during operation or if chain is moved causing rotation of the sprocket without the electronic limit switch powered the limits may have shifted.
+If chain is moved causing rotation of the sprocket without the electronic limit switch powered the limits may have shifted.
 Check upper and lower limit settings before resuming normal operation.

 The hoist electronic limit switch requires power while the chain is in motion to maintain the limits at the desired position.
-If the gearing rotates while power is removed from the unit, the limits will have to be reset.
+If the gearing rotates while power is removed from the unit, the limits may have to be reset.
 A common example of a situation causing such gear movement would be during replacement of the motor or brake.